rgorby/MAGE/docs/source/userGuide/chimp/push.x.rst

 ------

 Creates runID.job#.h5part files (one for each job, holding the particles it simulated) These files can be read in directly into Visit or Paraview.
-It is beneficial to also extract a 2D plane from the equator of the MHD data (see `slice.x <slice.x>`_\ ) and visualize particle location and MHD solution together for context.
+It is beneficial to also extract a 2D plane from the equator of the MHD data (see :doc:`slice.x <slice.x>`) and visualize particle location and MHD solution together for context.